 Pediatric obesity prevention and treatment

-Robert M. Siegel is a professor of Clinical Pediatrics at the University of Cincinnati and medical director of the Center for Better Health and Nutrition of the Heart Institute.
-He graduated Magna cum laude from Hunter College of the City University of New York and earned his MD from New York University.
-Dr. Siegel did his pediatric residency at Cincinnati Children’s Hospital.
+Robert M. Siegel is a professor of clinical pediatrics at the University of Cincinnati and medical director of the Center for Better Health and Nutrition of the Heart Institute.
+He graduated magna cum laude from Hunter College of the City University of New York and earned his MD from New York University.
+Dr. Siegel did his pediatric residency at Cincinnati Children’s Hospital Medical Center.
 He was a general pediatrician for more than twenty years before joining the Heart Institute and was president of the Medical Staff at Cincinnati Children’s from 2008 to 2010.
 Dr. Siegel’s research interests include dietary and physical activity interventions in obese children.